tsudalab/mp-lamp/README.md

 ## Sample usage and output

 * Sample command and output of the 2-process parallel version solving the toy data.
-Do not forget to invoke the command using "mpiexec" or "mpirun".
+Do not forget to invoke the command using `mpiexec` or `mpirun`.

 ```text
 $ mpiexec -np 2 ./mp-lamp --item ./samples/sample_data/sample_item.csv --pos ./samples/sample_data/sample_expression_over1.csv --a 0.05 --show_progress